Jonathan Ive, who designed the iMac, iPod, iPhone and iPad, was born the same year the BSA introduced Computers merit badge.

 That should give you some idea just how old Computers merit badge is and just how much has changed in the world of technology since then.
 Thanks in part to Ive, computers have shrunk from the size of copy machines to the size of a deck of cards.
 Inputting commands has evolved from complex keystrokes to simple taps on a screen.

-I’ll have requirements for Digital Technology MB soon, but first some details about the discontinuation of Computers, presented in bullet-point form and typed using a standard keyboard:
+Here are some details about the discontinuation of Computers, presented in bullet-point form and typed using a standard keyboard:

 - Scouts have until Dec.
 31, 2014, to begin work on Computers merit badge.